tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-clusterupgradeprogressobject.md

 <br/>

 The mode used to monitor health during a rolling upgrade.
-The values are UnmonitoredAuto, UnmonitoredManual, and Monitored.
+The values are UnmonitoredAuto, UnmonitoredManual, Monitored, and UnmonitoredDeferred.

 Possible values are: